equinixmetal-archive/docs-packet-legacy/guides/deploy-on-demand.md

 ![ips](/images/ondemand-deploy-guide/configure-ips.png)

 Customize SSH Access.
 By default, Packet deploys with all available SSH keys, but if you’d like to adjust access, you can do that here.
 You must deploy with at least 1 SSH key.
+To learn how to create/add SSH Keys please see [this doc](https://www.packet.com/developers/docs/servers/key-features/ssh-keys/).

 ![sleect-ssh-keys](/images/ondemand-deploy-guide/select-ssh-keys.png)